Attendance and Absence

-In such circumstances, your child’s school would not be able to guarantee a school placement on his/her return and their place may be filled from our waiting list.
+In such circumstances, your child’s school would not be able to guarantee a school place on his/her return and their place may be filled from our waiting list.
 Therefore, when returning from holiday you may have to apply to a new school.

 We appreciate that there are exceptional circumstances under which you may need to take your child out of school however we cannot guarantee that such absence will be authorised.

-You will need to complete and return a request for absence form available from the school office, or by clicking on the pdf document below, at least two weeks before your intended departure date.
+You will need to complete and return a request for absence form available from the school office, or by clicking on the pdf document below, at least four weeks before your intended departure date.